percona/percona-server/doc/source/performance/prefix_index_queries_optimization.rst

 Prefix Index Queries Optimization
 =================================

-|Percona Server| has ported Prefix Index Queries Optimization feature from
-Facebook patch for MySQL.
+*Percona Server for MySQL* 5.6 has ported Prefix Index Queries Optimization feature from Facebook patch for MySQL.

 Prior to this InnoDB would always fetch the clustered index for all prefix